 - 64 grams (½ cup) Wheat Flour or Atta

-- 3 tbsp Butter softened or Ghee check notes
+- 3 tablespoon Butter softened or Ghee check notes

-- 4-6 tbsp cold Water I used 4 tbsp
+- 4-6 tablespoon cold Water I used 4 tbsp

 - Butter - I used butter and melted it in microwave for 30 seconds.
 Can use half oil & butter.